Optimizing Heat Alert Issuance with Reinforcement Learning: Learning and Evaluation

-\paragraph{QHI restriction is necessary for the standard RL algorithms to perform well} Several counterfactual policies perform worse than \textsc{nws} (as indicated by negative median differences in returns): \textsc{random}, \textsc{basic.nws}, and the RL models without the QHI restriction.
+Several counterfactual policies perform worse than \textsc{nws} (as indicated by negative median differences in returns): \textsc{random}, \textsc{basic.nws}, and the RL models without the QHI restriction.
 By contrast, the RL models with the QHI restriction perform significantly better than \textsc{nws}, as indicated by their significant positive median difference in returns.
-In absolute terms, a rough estimate if \textsc{a2c.qhi} were implemented as-is across all counties in the U.S. (using the Medicare population from 2011, the midpoint of our study period) is that we could see a reduction of 222 NOHR hospitalizations per year (approximate 95\% CI = (-491, 1,131); details of this CI calculation are in Appendix \ref{sec:approx-ci}).
-Detailed discussion of this absolute benefit to public health is in Appendix \ref{sec:abs-health}.
+A rough estimate if \textsc{a2c.qhi} were implemented as-is across all counties in the U.S. (using the Medicare population from 2011, the midpoint of our study period) is that we could see a reduction of 222 NOHR hospitalizations per year (approximate 95\% CI = (-491, 1131); details of this CI calculation are in Appendix \ref{sec:approx-ci}).
+Discussion of this absolute benefit to public health is in Appendix \ref{sec:abs-health}.

-\paragraph{The futility of including future information}
+\subsubsection{The futility of including future information}

-One takeaway from our sensitivity analysis is that the addition of future information to the state space of the RL models had different effects depending on the algorithm.
-Across both plain and QHI-restricted models, \textsc{trpo} was the only one that benefited.
+Across both plain and QHI-restricted models, \textsc{trpo} was the only one that benefited from including future information in the state space.
 While \textsc{a2c} was minimally impacted, \textsc{qrdqn} and \textsc{dqn} were made noticeably worse.
 The latter may be due to the future information dramatically increasing the size of the state space/neural network parameters, which our hyperparameter tuning did not fully counteract.
-This resulted in high variance, for example, even though \textsc{dqn.qhi.f} performed well in the tuning stage, it proceeded to issue zero alerts in all but one county in the final evaluation stage.
-For the \textsc{trpo} models, the benefit observed with the use of future information would likely be smaller in practice due to forecast / prediction error---the simulation of which is beyond the scope of this paper.
-We also note that the behavior (as described in Section \ref{sec:post-hoc}) of \textsc{trpo.qhi} and \textsc{trpo.qhi.f} is quite similar.
-Therefore, we focus on the RL models without future information in the rest of this paper.
+Note that for the \textsc{trpo} models, the benefit observed with the use of future information would likely be smaller in practice due to forecast / prediction error---the simulation of which is beyond the scope of this paper.
+Therefore, we focus on the RL models without future information in the remainder of this text.